-Reagan declared war against American bombers against Libya Libya was involved in an attack on American soldiers in a West Berlin nightclub.
+Reagan declared war against international terrorism, sending American bombers against Libya after evidence showed that Libya was involved in an attack on American soldiers in a West Berlin nightclub.

-By ordering naval escorts in the within grasp.
+By ordering naval escorts in the

 Persian Gulf, he maintained the free flow of oil during the Iran-Iraq war.
 In keeping with the Reagan Doctrine, he gave support to anti-Communist insurgencies in Central America, Asia and Africa.